-The inability to retain or obtain key personnel and senior housing tenants could have a material negative impact on our operations, which could impair our ability to make distributions.
+The inability to retain or obtain key personnel could have a material negative impact on our operations, which could impair our ability to make distributions.

 Our success depends to a significant degree upon our management team.
 If key personnel were to cease employment with the Company, we may be unable to find suitable replacements, and our operating results could suffer.
 We believe that our future success depends, in large part, upon our ability to hire and retain highly-skilled managerial and operational personnel.
 Competition for highly-skilled personnel is intense, and we may be unsuccessful in attracting and retaining such skilled personnel.
-If we lose or are unable to obtain the services of highly-skilled personnel and tenants, our ability to implement our investment strategies could be delayed or hindered and the value of our stockholders' investments in us may decline.
+If we lose or are unable to obtain the services of highly-skilled personnel, our ability to implement our investment strategies could be delayed or hindered and the value of our stockholders' investments in us may decline.

-Cash distributions to our stockholders may not continue.
+Cash distributions to our stockholders may be limited.

-Prior to the distribution made to stockholders on January 31, 2019, no distributions had been made or declared since June 2011.
-If the rental revenues from the properties we own do not exceed our operational expenses, we may be unable to pay distributions to our stockholders.
-All expenses we incur in our operations, including payment of interest to finance property acquisitions, are deducted from cash funds generated by operations prior to computing the amount of cash available to be paid as distributions to our stockholders.
 Our directors will determine the amount and timing of distributions.
 Our directors will consider all relevant factors, including the amount of cash available for distribution, capital expenditure, reserve requirements general operational requirements, and the analysis of investing excess cash flow to grow the portfolio versus paying distributions to shareholders.
-We may borrow funds, return capital or sell assets to make distributions.